Francine Descarries

-Francine Descarries (born 1942) is a Canadian sociologist.
-She is a professor of sociology at the Université du Québec à Montréal.
-She is considered a leading figure in feminist studies in Quebec.
+Francine Descarries (1942 – 12 March 2026) was a Canadian sociologist.
+She was a professor of sociology at the Université du Québec à Montréal.
+Descarries is considered a leading figure in feminist studies in Quebec.

-Biography
+Life and career

 At the age of 16, after the death of her father, Descarries left school so that her family could afford her brother's medical training.
 Descarries found work as a legal secretary then as a travel agent, then left the workforce to care for her children.
 She returned to school at age 27, shortly after the birth of her second child.
 She attended Cégep Édouard-Montpetit.
 With a scholarly interest in women's issues and feminism, Descarries went on to earn undergraduate, master's, and doctoral degrees in sociology from the Université de Montréal.

 In 1980, Descarries published L'École rose… et les cols roses (The pink school... and the pink collar), based on her master's research.
 The book addressed the sexual division of labour and social reproduction in workplaces and schools in Quebec.

 In 1985, she joined the faculty at the Université du Québec à Montréal (UQAM).
 In 1990, she became a founding member of the Institute of Feminist Research and Studies at UQAM.
 Descarries served as the scientific committee director for the 7th International Congress of Feminist Research in Francophonie, held in Montreal in 2015.

-Descarries's scholarly interests include feminist theory, the evolution of the women's movement in Quebec, family, and women in the workforce.
+Descarries's scholarly interests included feminist theory, the evolution of the women's movement in Quebec, family, and women in the workforce.

+Descarries died on 12 March 2026, at the age of 84.